 The 30-day period was chosen as it is the estimated amount of time it takes for the government to step in and help a bank during a financial crisis.
 Thus, if a bank is capable of fund cash outflows for 30 days, it will not fall.

 The leverage ratio measures the ability of a bank to cover its exposures with tier 1 capital.
 As tier 1 capital is the core capital of a bank, it is also very liquid.
 Tier 1 capital can be readily converted to cash to cover exposures easily and ensure the solvency of the bank.

 Leverage Ratio: Tier 1 Capital / Total Assets (Exposure)

-The CET1 ratio is similar to the leverage ratio and measures the ability of a bank to cover its exposures.
-However, the CET1 ratio is a more stringent measurement as it only considers the common equity tier 1 capital, which is less than the tier 1 capital.
-Also, for this calculation, the risk of the exposure (asset) is considered as well.
+The CET1 ratio is similar to the leverage ratio.
+It measures the ability of a bank to cover its exposures.
+However, the CET1 ratio is a more stringent measurement, as it only considers the common equity tier 1 capital, which is less than the total tier 1 capital.
+Also, for the ratio’s calculation, the risk level of the exposure (asset) is considered as well.
 A higher risk asset is given a higher weighting of risk, which lowers the CET1 ratio.

 The formula for the CET1 ratio is:

 CET1 Ratio = Common Equity Tier 1 Capital / Risk-Weighted Assets